xsnpdngv/xsnpdngv.github.io/_pages/quotes.md

 title: "Programming Wisdom Quotes"
 excerpt: "Selection of wisdom quotes on programming"
 sidebar:
-  nav: "sidebar-tech"
+  nav: "sidebar-dev"
 classes:
   - quotes
 ---

 <br/>

-_"A program is like a poem: you cannot write a program without writing it"_ -- Edsger W. Dijkstra
+_"A program is like a poem: you cannot write a program without writing it."_
+-- Edsger W. Dijkstra

 ## Productivity